Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/dendrite/ReadMe.md

 ## **Flow Chart version 1**

 The basic structure of the **main program** is shown in the figure below.
 The left column shows the three main sections.
 The middle column shows the function calls in those sections.
-The right side shows the numerical scheme where the equations relavant to those procedures call are presented in different color scheme.
+The right side shows the numerical scheme where the equations relevant to those procedures call are presented in different color schemes.

 ![flowchart](images/flowchart.png)